mopidy/mopidy/docs/clients/mpd.rst

 Theremin
 --------

-`Theremin <http://theremin.sigterm.eu/>`_ is a graphical MPD client for OS X.
-It generally works well with Mopidy.
+`Theremin <https://github.com/pweiskircher/Theremin>`_ is a graphical MPD client for OS X. It is unmaintained, but generally works well with Mopidy.

 .. _android_mpd_clients: